proofofindividuality/poi/README.md

 **depositGovernance.sol**

-manages the anti-spam deposits, and also includes a system to vote on the size of the anti-spam deposit. a new contract is created each round, and the old one sucidides.
+Manages the anti-spam deposits, and also includes a system to vote on the size of the anti-spam deposit.
+A new contract is created each round, and the old one sucidides.

 **generatePOIs.sol**

-issues undivisible POI tokens to all verified users. a new contract is created after each round, and the old one suicides.
+Issues undivisible POI tokens to all verified users.
+A new contract is created after each round, and the old one suicides.

 **hangout.sol**

-manages the verification within the hangouts. includes the ASF system that 'gamifies the hangouts' by using a point system instead of one-vote-per-person, allowing users in a hangout to direct and steer each others attention more. a new contract is created for each hangout.
+Manages the verification within the hangouts.
+Includes the ASF system that 'gamifies the hangouts' by using a point system instead of one-vote-per-person, allowing users in a hangout to direct and steer each others attention more.
+A new contract is created for each hangout.

 **registration.sol**

-manages the registration of users each month, assing them into groups by random, and boots up hangout contracts. new contract is created each round.
+Manages the registration of users each month, assing them into groups by random, and boots up hangout contracts.
+New contract is created each round.

 **poi.sol**

-main contract. boots up the other contracts, manages scheduling, and integrates some function call
+Main contract.
+Boots up the other contracts, manages scheduling, and integrates some function call

+### FAQ

+**Could you expand a bit on how the anti-spam mechanism works?**
+The randomization makes it hard to gain control of entire groups, but controlling 2x or more the total number of users is a way to bypass that.
+Anti-spam deposits make it very expensive to perform this attack.